-We have the friendliest people
+1. Belize has the friendliest people

-English is the official Language
+2. English is the official language

-Most people speak Creole
+3. Most people speak Creole

 Even though English is Belize’s official language, most people speak Creole instead.
-Creole is a dialect and is sometimes described as lazy English.
-For example, a phrase like ‘What is going on?’ is said “Weh di goan?”
+Creole is a dialect and is sometimes described as “lazy” English.
+For example, a phrase like ‘What is going on?’ is said: “Weh di goan?”

-We have many diverse Cultures
+4. We have many diverse cultures

-Belize uses U.S. Currency
+5. Belize uses the U.S. currency

 Anywhere you go, you can use U.S. dollars instead of Belizean currency.
 One reason why this might be done is because the U.S. dollar has always been on a fixed rate of 2:1 with the Belizean Dollar.
 However, take into consideration that although you used US dollars anywhere you wanted, if you want US dollars, it will be much harder to get US dollars in return.

-Slow-paced life rules
+6. Slow-paced life rules

 Popularized as being on “Belize time”, Belize offers visitors a contrast to the rat race of developed countries – a stress free and relaxed way of life.
 The small island of Caye Caulker even has their official slogan as Go Slow.

-Fresh food is everywhere
+7. Fresh food is everywhere

-There’s more than just the Caribbean Sea
+9. Belize is more than just the Cayes

-The Mayan Heart Land
+10. The Mayan Heart Land is in Belize

 Would you happen to know anything I missed?